sstivason/web_project_4/README.md

 This project was created using:
  * HTML5
  * CSS3 (Flexbox, Grid, BEM)
- * ES6 (Modals popup windows, Like and Delete functionality, Form validation)
+ * ES6 (Modal popup windows, Like and Delete functionality, Form validation)

  ## Project Status
  Phase 1 - Complete: